auth0/ui-components-ios/README.md

 6. **Build and run** the app on a simulator or physical device (Xcode 26.0+)

+### Portions of this SDK may have AI-assisted or generated code.

 ## Support Policy

 This Policy defines the extent of the support for Xcode, Swift, and platform (iOS, macOS, tvOS, and watchOS) versions in Auth0.swift.